Sohaib03/Pinger/README.md

 ## Dependencies
 * System must have Jre/Jdk installed
 * JRE/JDK version 1.8 and above.
-Since, JavaFx is dropped from Java SE 11, JavaFx must be installed seperately.
+Since, JavaFx is dropped from Java SE 11, JavaFx must be installed seperately for Java SE 11.
 ## Run the File

 ```